 Adalbert Frhr. von Lanna, Prague

-The Report on his well-being and near Return from Brazil (August 1824)
+- The Report on his Well-being and Imminent Return from Brazil (August 1824)

 Johann Mori(t)z Rugendas

 published instantaneously in lithography since 1827 ( offer for a copy of the 1986 facsimile edition now out of print on request ) by Engelmann in Paris, the pupil of Senefelder and concluded in 1835 when the artist was already since four years on his second and last, the 16 years “great American voyage” through the south “he undertook on the urge of Alexander von Humboldt”.
 Although equipped with only sparing means, but “relying on his art and his iron will … As though he feels well only under most exhausting hardship which his iron nature endured with a wonderful buoyancy, he was driven by a berserk lust for travelling … The charm of novelty with daily surprises incited him and the bravery to overcome obstacles looking quite not possibly” (Hyacinth Holland in Allgemeine Deutsche Biographie).